-The CCLA has a core of committed Doctoral Students and Graduates who are supervised by the academic staff in the centre.
-The CCLA Doctoral Students includes:
+The CCLA comprises a dedicated group of doctoral students and graduates, supervised by the academic staff at the centre.
+The doctoral students include:

 Tapiwa Cheuka

-Researching on the impact of the WTO General agreement on trade in services on the regulation of trade in services in the context of Africa’s regional trade agreements.
+Researching the impact of the WTO General Agreement on Trade in Services on the regulation of trade in services in the context of Africa’s regional trade agreements.

 Adetutu Oluwaseyi

-Researching on Informal Cross-Border Trade (ICBTs) in the context of the implemention of the African Continental Free Trade Afreement (AfCFTA).
+Researching on Informal Cross-Border Trade (ICBTs) in the context of the implementation of the African Continental Free Trade Agreement (AfCFTA).

 Chebo Tamajong Nfor